List of Mad Men characters: Paul Kinsey

-As opposed to other characters who smoke cigarettes, Paul smokes a pipe.
+As opposed to other characters who smoke cigarettes, Paul smokes a pipe, another thing Joan calls him out on as a means of appearing more cultured.
 Kinsey is a moderate drinker and says he likes to get high "whenever [he] can".

 In Season 2, Kinsey grows an Orson Welles beard and later quotes passages from Welles' War of the Worlds radio broadcast.
 He initially encourages Peggy to pursue copywriting, noting, "There are female copywriters", but it immediately becomes clear this is merely an attempt to seduce her.
 He later becomes jealous and pettily competitive when her skill becomes indisputable.
 He realizes Peggy and Don have creative "magic" together when it comes to advertising ideas and slogans and is annoyed, especially as his own contributions become less favored by Don and, as a result, diminish his importance at the firm.
 Paul expresses considerable anger when he realizes Peggy was chosen by Don to join the new agency Sterling Cooper Draper Pryce, while he was not.

-In the Season 5 episode "Christmas Waltz", Kinsey reappears as a devotee of the Hare Krishna movement, which he has joined at least partly to win the affections of a girl.
+In the Season 5 episode "Christmas Waltz", Kinsey reappears as a devotee of the Hare Krishna movement, which he has joined at least partly to win the affections of a woman.
 (His advertising career has apparently stalled, since he bounced between a few other agencies before becoming a Hare Krishna).
 He contacts Harry Crane to ask him to pass on his spec script for Star Trek to Harry's contacts at NBC.
 The script is terrible, but Harry, feeling guilty because he has had sex with Paul's Hare Krishna girlfriend, and not wanting to deal with Paul's problems, praises the script and gives Paul $500 and a ticket to Los Angeles so he can start afresh.
 He advises Paul not to submit the script to the Star Trek production team due to "studio politics," and instead recommends that he write his own original stories.
 Paul expresses considerable gratitude toward Harry, telling him he is the first person to actually do something for him, completely unaware of Harry's lies.